 For a different, more 'in touch' and ecologically-friendly view, go on a Soweto tour on a bicycle.
-There are a number of these on offer and they range from 2-hour to full day tours which include many of Soweto's best attractions.
+Soweto Backpackers' Bicycle Tours offer a range of tours, from 2-hour to full day, depending on your time- and budget-constraints, and level of fitness, which include many of Soweto's best attractions.
 There's nothing like a cold quart with the locals in a shebeen, after a good, long, ride!

 Johannesburg is vibrant and busy when it comes to all things art.
 From galleries to theatres, there are always many exhibitions, plays and performances to take in.

 Opened in 2012, the Soweto Theatre in Jabulani is a state-of-the art theatre complex containing three theatres.
 There are regular happenings in the theatre precinct too, from art and craft fairs to food fairs, and everything in-between.
 Keep an eye on their Facebook page for updates on events.
 For performance schedules at the theatre, see the Soweto Theatre website.

 Another Johannesburg architectural spectacular is the CIRCA on Jellicoe Gallery in Rosebank.
 Within its gorgeous walls it also hosts numerous contemporary art exhibitions.
 This is not a place only of paintings, it is a visual art exhibition space and the curators pride themselves on their istallations.
 Expect art, intermingled with archaeology, technology, music and more.
 For their current exhibitions, see their website.

 For an authentic South African eating experience, Sakhumzi, conveniently situated on Vilakazi Street in Soweto, is a must.
 The restaurant is a converted house, which spills out into the garden They serve meals which include many of South Africa's favourite traditional dishes.
 It's a vibey, loud place with good food and great atmosphere.